 No results found

-Add UserScript and DevTools supports to Chrome using Xposed framework
+Add UserScript and DevTools supports to Chromium based and WebView based browsers using Xposed framework.

 How does it work?

-We hook the onUpdateUrl function in UserScript.kt, add URL comparison there and evaluate JavaScript using the javascript: scheme.
+We hook the onUpdateUrl function in UserScript.kt, add URL comparison there and evaluate JavaScript using the javascript: scheme (or DevTools Protocol when possible).

 Usage